wyrdbound/wyrdbound/README.md

 # 👋 Welcome to Wyrdbound

-We're exploring new ways to experience tabletop RPGs — solo or cooperatively — with AI-assisted game mastering.
+We're exploring new ways to experience tabletop RPGs — solo or collaboratively — with AI-assisted game mastering.

 ## What is Wyrdbound?